 Parts of the Cathedral building are Norman, dating from 1093.
 It was remodelled from the 14th century (adding the soaring Gothic arches) to the 16th century.
 It is the burial place of many historical figures: from William Rufus, son of William the Conquerer, in 1100, to Jane Austen in 1817.

-Winchester Cathedral is currently undertaking a huge amount of conservation and building work as part of a wider project, Kings and Scribes: the birth of a nation.
+In 2017.
+Winchester Cathedral underwent a huge amount of conservation and building work as part of a wider project, Kings and Scribes: the birth of a nation.
 This includes the conservation of historic material and stained glass, as well as treasures like the magnificent 12th century Winchester Bible.
-It will also create new exhibition and education space for visitors.
+It also created new exhibition and education space for visitors.

 2. York Minster

 This huge medieval cathedral was built over 250 years between 1220 and 1472, although there have been at least three other Minsters around the same site.
 Particularly famed for its stained glass, it contains 128 windows, including the Great East Window, the largest expanse of medieval stained glass in the country.